 Redland City Council is responsible for receiving bulk water from Seqwater and delivering it to residents through its distribution network.

 Redland City Council also conducts regular verification monitoring as part of our Verification Monitoring Program to confirm that our water meets the Australian Drinking Water Guidelines and is safe to drink.
-For more information please see the Redland Water Drinking Water Quality Management Report (DWQMP) 2019-20 [PDF 421KB].
+For more information please see the Redland City Council - Drinking Water Service Annual Report 2022-23 (1.86MB)

 Further information can be found using the following links:

 Occasionally, water from the tap may appear dirty or discoloured, or taste differently.
 Here are the common causes and what to do about them.

 Discoloured tap water may be caused by a number of reasons, including a burst pipe in your vicinity or maintenance work being carried out on the water mains.
 It may also be caused by corrosion of your home’s internal pipes.
 Most often it is the result of a harmless substance that forms on the inside of the water mains and will not cause illness or any other health concerns.

 Redland City Council regularly flushes the water mains to ensure that water supplied to your property is of the highest quality.
 If you notice discoloured water: